N62 highway: Noveleta to Cavite City

-Finally, N62 turns north at the junction in Noveleta as Manila–Cavite Road, forming the final stretch of the highway.
-In Cavite City, the road is called Miranda Street (one-way southbound) and P. Burgos Avenue.
+N62 resumes as Manila–Cavite Road, going north from the junction with N402 (Marseilla Street) and General Antonio Street in Noveleta.
+It forms the western stretch of the highway.
+It then traverses an isthmus as it enters Cavite City.
+Through Cavite City, the road is called Miranda Street (one-way southbound) and P. Burgos Avenue.
 At the latter's intersection with Dra.
 Salamanca Street, it carries one-way eastbound traffic only.
-It terminates at the Trece Martires Centennial Plaza by Bacoor Bay in Barangay San Roque, where it continues as Parkway I towards Naval Base Cavite.
+It terminates at the Trece Martires Centennial Plaza by Bacoor Bay in Barangay San Roque, where it continues as P. Burgos Extension (N401-1, officially named as Parkway I) towards Naval Base Cavite.

 Landmarks

 Several landmarks and historical sites are situated along N62, including Aguinaldo Shrine in Kawit, Cavite, where the First Philippine Republic was proclaimed in 1898.
 SM City Bacoor, the first SM Supermall outside Metro Manila, is located at the intersection of Aguinaldo and Tirona Highways.